Network Setup Services

 You will need to gain internet access from an Internet Service Provider or ISP.
 There is generally more than one provider in large urban areas, but choices are often limited in rural areas.
 Your ISP may provide access through “cable” as does Rogers with their Ignite product, or perhaps your phone company provides internet access through a “fibre” connection.
 The satellite network companies and cellular phone companies may also provide access in your area, or you may have a local wireless internet provider… perhaps even your own municipality.
 In any case, you connect your home network to the internet via the use of a hardware device that includes an “internet gateway”.

 Yes.
-Windows XP, Windows Vista, Windows 7, Windows 10, Windows Home Server, Windows Server, Linux, Mac OS, etc. are all able to coexist on a home network.
+Windows XP, Windows Vista, Windows 7, Windows 10, Windows 11, Windows Home Server, Windows Server, Linux, Mac OS, etc. are all able to coexist on a home network.